sydalwedaie/Academic-Writing-Workflow-Using-Obsidian-and-Pandoc/README.md

 ## Limitations

 I avoided using `citeproc` for automatically generating a bibliography based on in-text citations.
 While sweet, I found it too overkill for simple student papers.
 You will have to import your references in a reference manager and link it to where you write your paper.
 It means you will have to keep maintaining yet another application, something that my workflow tried to avoid.
 What this workflow does is to properly display the references with hanging indents, which is tricky to setup in a word processor.

-`pandoc-crossref` is a nice plugin which allows automatic numbering of figures and cross-referencing them.
-Basically, you will label your figures, and refer to them in your text using those labels.
-When you export, they will be automatically numbered and referenced.
-Unfortunately, I could not make it work as per APA guidelines.